ongov/ontario-design-system/COMMIT-GUIDELINES.md

 - **utils:** update `retrieveEnumKeys` function 325d3af
 ```

+This example was made from three different commit message subjects:

+- (1c7791f) fix(grid.mixins): declare $modules before use
+- (37637b6) fix(utils): isNumber function validation inverted
+- (325d3af) fix(utils): update `retrieveEnumKeys` function

+The `type` is parsed into a section within the release version, the `(scope)` indicates what was impacted, and the `subject` describes the specific change within that scope.

 #### Breaking changes

 A breaking change is a change that is significant enough to cause an incompatibility with the current state of the packages.
 This could be a removed component property, a set of styles that work differently, or a whole host of different changes.

 Breaking changes are denoted in the footer of the commit by starting it with `BREAKING CHANGE:` followed by a message about what the breaking change impacts.

-It is highly recommended to add a clear reason for the breaking change and what actions need to be taken when upgrading to the newer version.
+Breaking change commits must include a clear reason for the breaking change and what actions need to be taken when upgrading to the newer version.
 See the example under [Breaking change](#breaking-change) for an idea of how to communicate the change.

 **It is important to note**: Breaking changes can be added to any commit regardless of the commit prefix, they are not just relegated to `fix` or `feat` commit prefixes as those aren't always relevant when introducing a breaking change.

 The Conventional Commit structure also allows for an exclamation mark (`!`) to be added before the `:` in the subject.
-This pattern isn't respected by this projects tooling but it can help commits that contain breaking changes stand out when reviewing the commit subjects.
+This pattern isn't respected by this projects tooling but it helps commits that contain breaking changes stand out when reviewing the commit subjects.

 ## Examples

-Good commit messages go a long way in creating and maintaining a high quality project.
-They tell the story of how it grew and evolved over time.
+Good commit messages are important for creating and maintaining a high quality project.
+They tell the story of how the project grew and evolved over time.
 They also help when investigating where things happened, should you ever have to go back in time.
-Commit messages are almost as important as high quality documentation and code comments.
+Commit messages are as important as high quality documentation and code comments.

 ### Base structure